-You might be impressed by how much you can set aside for a higher education by choosing to save in Ohio’s 529.
+You will be impressed by how much you can set aside for a higher education by choosing to save with Ohio’s 529 Plan.
 You might be surprised by how much more you can save when you choose take advantage of an annual increase.
 Let’s take a look at some of the common saving practices and the advantages of choosing to invest in a college savings account from CollegeAdvantage.

 In the following scenarios, we’ve selected three savings amounts that are measurable and achievable for the majority of savers.
 Since $25 is the minimum contribution needed to make a deposit, we started there and added two other dollar amounts that many families use to add to their 529 plans.
 All numbers in the text are calculated based upon an 18-year investment strategy.
 In the chart, you will find the amounts for other savings timelines.

 While we’re pretty sure no one does this anymore, there are savings strategies that earn no interest at all.
-Saving in most traditional bank accounts, especially if it’s a checking account, won’t get you any farther than saving it under your mattress.
+Saving in a bank checking account won’t get you much further than saving under your mattress.
 If you were to save $25 dollars a month, over 18 years, you would amass $5,400.
 If you increased this amount to $50 or $100 a month, this would net you $10,800 or $21,000 at the end of 18 years.
 Now, this isn’t an insignificant sum of money by any means; however, you can definitely do better.
 Since the option for an annual increase probably isn’t available for a basic bank account, we won’t discuss it here, but look at the chart to see how much you would be able to save.

 Interest bearing bank accounts

 Your local bank or credit union are familiar places.
 As your neighborhood financial institutions, they can often be responsive to their customer base and take an active interest in helping out their community.
 You probably have a checking and savings account at one of these institutions.
 You’ve been to the branch to make deposits and take out money.
 The problem with bank accounts is that they offer low interest rates, even for “high performance” accounts.
-If you go to your local banks’ website and look up interest rates for savings accounts, you will find interest rates that range from .02-2.0% depending on the amount of money in the account.
-If you are just starting your college-savings journey, you may only have a small amount of money ready to invest and will not be able to earn the higher interest rates.
-Also, some accounts require deposits of $250-$500 just to open an account and larger balances to receive the highest interest rates.
-With that being said, let’s look at how your money will grow in a traditional savings account.
+If you go to your local banks’ website and look up interest rates for typical savings accounts, you will find interest rates that range from .02-2.0% depending on the amount of money in the account.
+If you are just starting your college savings journey, you may only have a small amount of money ready to invest and would not be able to earn those higher interest rates.
+Also, some accounts require minimum deposits of $250-$500 just to open an account, with larger balances needed to receive the highest interest rates.
+That being said, let’s look at how your money will grow in a traditional savings account.
 If you choose to start saving in a bank account with $25 a month deposit and you earned, on average 1%, you will have about $5,918 after 18 years.
 If you increase your savings to $50 and $100, you can see returns of $11,837 and $23,675.
-If you compare these numbers against saving money in a shoebox or in a no interest account numbers, there is only a small difference in final numbers.
+If you compare these numbers against saving money in a shoebox or in a 0% interest account, there is only a small difference in final numbers.
 And, don’t forget, those earnings could be taxed.
 You might be saying to yourself, “There has to be better way!”
 And there is — it’s a 529 plan.

 A better way to save

-Ohio’s 529 Plan can be opened for as little as $25 and there’s no penalty or fee for having a low balance.
+An Ohio 529 account can be opened for as little as $25 and there are no penalties or fees for having a low balance.
 The money you save in your 529 plan is invested and will start to earn interest.
 To see how much bigger your college savings can grow with CollegeAdvantage, let’s look at the basic numbers first.
 When you start saving at $25, $50, and $100 a month (assuming a 5% rate of return over 18 years) you can see your investment rise to $8,766, $17,533, and $35,066 respectively.
 In the $25 category, that’s a difference of more than $3,300 for the mattress scenario and $2,800 in a low interest account.
 When you start looking at the two other savings levels, the advantages become even greater.
 The differences in the $50 level are $6,733 and $5,695.
 At the $100 level, the differences are $13,466 and $11,391 respectively.
 But what if there was an even better way to save?

 Even better way to save